-The Safety and Security Committee will consist of the College Safety Officer, fire safety coordinator, Director of Human Resources, Director of Maintenance, Coordinator of Physical Plant, special needs counselor, a science laboratory instructor, and other persons, as appropriate.
+The Safety and Security Committee will consist of the College Safety Officer, special needs counselor, a science laboratory instructor, and other persons, as appropriate.
 The committee will investigate and monitor safety conditions at the College and recommend corrective actions to the committee's administrative liaison.